-The three books listed above reveal the depth of this man, this author, John Bogle.
-He love investing and loves what investing can do.
+The three books by John Bogle listed above reveal the depth of this man.
+He loved investing and what investing can do.

 He marvels at the miracles possible when corporations and their owners and managers jointly pursue long-term shareholder return… And yet when he sees the corridors of fiance and investment turned into a den of speculation and greed, he does not hold his tongue…

 There are many villains in this book: auditors, regulators, politicians, rating agencies, the Securities and Exchange Commission (which I led), the Federal Reserve, sell-side analysts, and the media.
 And their collective (as well as individual) sins have one primary victim: investors.Arthur Levitt, in the Foreword to this book

 This book is not a guide for ordinary investors like the first two I listed above.
 This is more a living history of the character of our financial system.
 He says, “We must understand what went wrong in finance in order to take the necessary steps toward building a better system.”
 The themes throughout all his books become familiar—pressing that “we again honor the standard of fiduciary duty that once largely prevailed among the trustees of Other People’s Money.”